 GASB Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions", addresses accounting and financial reporting for OPEB that is provided to the employees of state and local governmental employers.
 The statement establishes standards for recognizing and measuring liabilities, deferred outflows/deferred inflows of resources and expense/expenditures.
 In the case of defined benefit OPEB, the statement also identifies methods and assumptions that are required to be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
 Note disclosures and required supplementary information about defined benefit OPEB are also addressed.
-This GASB is effective for fiscal years beginning after June 15, 2017 (FY 2018) and the impact on the System's financial statements, if any, has not been determined, at this time.
+This GASB is effective for fiscal years beginning after June 15, 2017 (FY 2018) and it has been determined that it will not impact the System's financial statements.